 How To Begin

 More and more people are applying for an FHA loan, and with good reason!
-With only a 3.5% down payment and higher single-family home mortgage limits means more people can have a chance to own a home.
+With only a 3.5% down payment and higher single-family home mortgage limits than conventional loan products means more people can have a chance to own a home.
 But navigating the loan process can be intimidating and frustrating as well.
-That’s why your best bet is to let a loan agent at one of our Federal Home Loan Centers assist you with your loan.
+That’s why your best bet is to let a loan agent at Federal Home Loan Centers assist you with your loan.
 We have worked successfully for many clients, and we’d like to do the same for you.
 Our knowledge and experience can guide you and minimize the time it would take doing it on your own.
 We’re ready to help!

 Ok, this is really a lot of information to digest!
 And whether you’re planning on a regular FHA loan or a 203k, remember that we are here to help you.
-You’ll be working with a loan counselor approved by Federal Home Loan Centers.
+You’ll be working with a Federal Home Loan Centers Government Mortgage Sepcialist.
 We understand the requirements, the process and the paperwork, and can help streamline the overall process by helping you complete the documentation needed to obtain your FHA loan.